Lala Harkishen Lal

 Lala Harkishen Lal (1864/66 – 13 February 1937) was an Indian industrialist, entrepreneur and politician.
 He was a co-founder of Punjab National Bank, and founder of factories and banks Punjab Cotton Press Company Ltd., the People's Bank of India Ltd., Amritsar Bank Ltd.; the Kanpur Flour Mills Ltd. in pre-independent India.
 He was also instrumental in the establishment of Indian Associated Chamber of Commerce, the precursor, of the formation of the Federation of Indian Chambers of Commerce & Industry.
 As politician, he served as the Minister of Agriculture of the government of Punjab Province between 1920 and 1923.

 Early life

-Born in the town of Layyah near Dera Ghazi Khan in the Punjab Province, of British India (now in Punjab, Pakistan) into a Punjabi Hindu Arora family.
+Born in the town of Layyah near Dera Ghazi Khan in the Punjab Province, of British India (now in Punjab, Pakistan) into an Arora Khatri family.
 Harkishen Lal was educated at the Government College in Lahore.
 He later went to the Trinity College, Cambridge on a scholarship and secured a distinction in Mathematical Tripos there.
 Upon returning to India, he worked as a Mathematics lecturer.